-- For more information on local public school district graduation programs, please contact the school counselor. - The Florida Department of Education provides additional resources on the Graduation Requirements webpage at www.fldoe.org/bii/studentpro/grad-require.asp. - Level 1 courses.
+- For more information on local public school district graduation programs, please contact the school counselor. - The Florida Department of Education provides additional resources on the Graduation Requirements webpage at www.fldoe.org/bii/studentpro/grad-require.asp.

+- Level 1 courses.
 For students with an individual educational plan (IEP) who entered the 9th grade prior to the 2013-14 school year, if the IEP team determined and documented, in accordance with Section 1003.43(7)(d), F.S., that a rigorous course of study would be inappropriate, the student may be granted core academic credit toward a standard high school diploma for any Level 1 course taken prior to the 2013-14 school year.
-Any student taking a Level 1 course in the 2013-14 school year or later, may not earn credit towards a standard diploma (including an elective credit). - Students with disabilities pursuing a special diploma in accordance with Section 1003.438, F.S., who successfully completed a Level 1 course, may receive credit towards a special diploma.
+Any student taking a Level 1 course in the 2013-14 school year or later, may not earn credit towards a standard diploma (including an elective credit). - Section 1003.438, F.S.
+Special high school graduation requirements for certain exceptional students.-A student who has been identified, in accordance with rules established by the State Board of Education, as a student with disabilities who has an intellectual disability; an autism spectrum disorder; a language impairment; an orthopedic impairment; another health impairment; a traumatic brain injury; an emotional or behavioral disability; a specific learning disability, including, but not limited to, dyslexia, dyscalculia, or developmental aphasia; or students who are deaf or hard of hearing or dual sensory impaired shall not be required to meet all requirements of s.
+1002.3105(5), s.
+1003.4281, or s.
+1003.4282 and shall, upon meeting all applicable requirements prescribed by the district school board pursuant to s.
+1008.25, be awarded a special diploma in a form prescribed by the commissioner; however, such special graduation requirements prescribed by the district school board must include minimum graduation requirements as prescribed by the commissioner.
+Any such student who meets all special requirements of the district school board, but is unable to meet the appropriate special state minimum requirements, shall be awarded a special certificate of completion in a form prescribed by the commissioner.
+However, this section does not limit or restrict the right of an exceptional student solely to a special diploma or special certificate of completion.
+Any such student shall, upon proper request, be afforded the opportunity to fully meet all requirements of s.
+1002.3105(5), s.
+1003.4281, or s.
+1003.4282 through the standard procedures established therein and thereby to qualify for a standard diploma upon graduation.